-You might be used to making your way through the park gates and heading straight into the town of Banff, but if you after a cozy cabin getaway, keep on driving to Castle Junction where you’ll find Storm Mountain Lodge and Castle Mountain Chalets and a little further down the Bow Valley Parkway, Baker Creek Mountain Resort.
+Instead of making your way through the park gates and heading straight to the town of Banff, keep driving for a cozy cabin getaway.
+Continue along the Trans-Canada Highway to Storm Mountain Lodge (Opens April 30) or Castle Mountain Chalets.
+Travel down the Bow Valley Parkway and you'll find the romantic Baker Creek Mountain Resort.

 These three cozy spots are the definition of Canadian rocky comfort.
 Rustic log cabins are filled with the smell of a freshly lit wood-burning fire, inviting you to pull up your wool socks and cuddle up with a good read.
-Add in a freshly brewed cup of Banff Tea Co. and you’re off to a relaxing start.
+Add in a freshly brewed cup of Banff Tea Co. for a relaxing start.

-Each location has access to late-season snowshoe trails that can also be enjoyed with winter boots and spikes.
-Stretch your legs with a walk around the property, enjoy an outdoor fire with fellow cabin-dwellers at Baker Creek, and take the time to fully unwind.
+Each location has access to late-season snowshoe trails, perfect conditions for winter boots and spikes.
+Stretch your legs with a walk around the property, enjoy an outdoor fire at Baker Creek, and take the time to unwind.

 Day 2 - Spring Skiing and Stargazing

 Starting your après celebration with a late lunch, you order your meal and cocktail to the patio.
-Soaking in the sunshine feels refreshing and you tilt your head back to enjoy every ray.
-You can’t believe it took this long to finally get out and do this together.
+Soaking in the sunshine feels refreshing as you tilt your head back to enjoy every ray.
+You can’t believe it took this long to get out and do this together.

 Feeling like you’ve had a full day on the hill, you make your way back to your cabin to freshen up for dinner.
 Your reservation in town awaits you at Sky Bistro atop the Banff Gondola.
 Riding up at dusk with the stars making an appearance overhead gives you a final glimpse over town as the sun recedes.

-Day 3 - Long Brunches and Hot Springs
+Day 3 - Long Brunches and Retail Therapy

 Blissfully exhausted from the previous day, you both relish a guilt-free sleep-in.
-Wrapped in warm blankets, it takes some convincing to get, what’s usually your first task of the day, coffee.
+Wrapped in warm blankets, it takes some convincing to get a freshly brewed cup of coffee.
 A long, lazy brunch is just what you had in mind and the chef doesn’t disappoint.

-An afternoon wander around downtown lined with local handmade shops and iconic views of Mt.
-Rundle and Cascade Mountain, may be enough to fill your 3-day getaway.
+An afternoon wander around the downtown streets lined with local handmade shops and iconic views of Mt.
+Rundle and Cascade Mountain, maybe enough to fill your 3-day getaway.
 But, maybe not, and a jaunt up Tunnel Mountain for one last stretch of the legs before you go is in order.

 Returning to the city feeling like you’ve given each other the attention you both deserve feels rewarding.
 You remind each other of your favourite parts of your time away and make plans to do it again.
 This time, a little sooner.